danizen/fastapi-bakeoff/README.md

 Some questions about PyPy:
 - How do I convince my DevOps to install PyPy?
-- How do I convince DSS to install PyPy?
+- How do I convince desktop support to install PyPy (gitpod may address this)?
 - How do I manage the availability of packages for a particular developer?
 - How do I deploy into AWS Lambda - using Docker?